mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 ### Route Options

-The route allows the option to go clockwise or counter-clockwise around the loop.
+We will go clockwise or around the loop; i.e. heading to Lane Cove the first night.
 We are skipping some possible campsites, so in the event of poor weather several days could be altered.
 Chippewa Harbor is a hike-in/hike-out spur, so it could be dropped if needed, but I have heard it is a tremendous campsite.

-#### Shorter Trip

-Part of the group may do a shorter trip option for just the first two nights.
-They could take a ferry back to Rock Harbor for a return trip to the mainland.
-The cost for the ferry is $110-250 per person depending on the option.

 ## Gear